Austin Robbery & Burglary Attorney

 Robbery and Burglary Charges In Travis County

-Robbery and burglary are two of the most common types of criminal charges not just in Austin, TX, but throughout the country.
-Convictions for burglary or robbery charges in Texas can carry serious penalties, and without an experienced Austin robbery lawyer, these charges can be difficult to defend against in court.
+Robbery and burglary are two of the most common types of criminal charges not just in Austin, Tx, but throughout the country.
+A criminal conviction for burglary or robbery in Texas can carry serious penalties, and without an experienced attorney, these charges can be difficult to defend against in court.

-Aggravated Robbery (29.03)
+Aggravated Robbery in Texas

 Burglary of Habitation

 A burglary committed in a habitation is the most serious of all types of burglary.
 Under Texas criminal law, a habitation includes houses, apartments, trailers, boats (used as dwellings), and buildings attached to those places (such as garages) but does not include any structure that at the time was open to the public.